harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 This cheat sheet requires a fresh Nuxt 3 project and migrating things over one by one.

 In each step of migrating, you should test to see if everything is working.
-If there are bugs, then you will be able to debug and get help for them easily.
+If there are bugs, then you will be able to debug them easily.

 ### 1. Create the new app